michaeluno/amazon-auto-links/readme.txt

 = 4.6.15 - 08/05/2021 =
 - Tweaked the way to generate template IDs.
+- Fixed an incorrect UI label.
+- Fixed a bug that product updated dates became unavailable when selection multiple sources in category units.
 - Fixed a bug that using a combination of White and Black List options produced duplicated items in some cases.
-- Fixed PHP notices of calling functions incorrectly when the unit is saved with the Load with JavaScript unit option enabled.
+- Fixed PHP notices that says calling functions incorrectly which appear when the unit is saved with the Load with JavaScript unit option enabled.

 = 4.6.14 - 08/04/2021 =
 - Fixed a bug that using a combination of White List ASIN and Black List Title/Description options caused too many database queries.